Juliano-Pasa/UrsoDaCopa/README.md

 - On Windows, you can follow this [tutorial](https://www.architectryan.com/2018/08/31/how-to-change-environment-variables-on-windows-10/).
 Name your environment variables the same as you would in Linux.

-## 2. Create your Python virtual environment in the root folder:
+## 2. Create your Python virtual environment in projetct main folder:

 ```
+On Windows: python3 -m venv name

-$ python3 -m venv name
+On Linux: $ python3 -m venv name
-# You can use 'venv' as a name
+# It's commom to use 'venv' as the folder name as well
 ```

 ## 3. Activate your Python virtual environment

 ```
-On Windows: name/Scripts/activate
+On Windows: name\Scripts\activate

 On Linux: $ source name/bin/activate
 ```